sasha-byke/ml-api/README.md

 3) Create an API in python using FastAPI with the pickled model
 4) Build a docker container with the API, securely install your private package using Azure pipelines

 Why would you need a separate package for preprocessing?
-At HumanTotalCare we work with medical data, thus security of our software and our packages in essential -- and the separate python package is needed so that we could use the same preprocessing model for different solutions (for example, training and prediction services).
-Same logic would apply for any reusable module that you would want to use as a python package.
+At HumanTotalCare we work with medical data, thus the security of our software and our packages are essential -- and a separate python package is needed so that we could use the same preprocessing model for different solutions (for example, training and prediction services).
+The same logic would apply to any reusable module that you would want to use as a python package.

 ## 1) Machine Learning Model
-Here, we will use publicly available model and dataset from here https://machinelearningmastery.com/develop-first-xgboost-model-python-scikit-learn/ to train and store model in a pickle file.
-The code has been tested in Python version 3.9 .Other versions of Python might suffice as well, but haven't been tested.
+Here, we will use the publicly available model and dataset from here https://machinelearningmastery.com/develop-first-xgboost-model-python-scikit-learn/ to train and store the model in a pickle file.
+The code is suitable for Python version 3.9

-Here, we dive into folder `api`.
+Now we will dive into folder `api`.
 Train on the data from "data" folder and save output as a pickle in a "model" folder

 Code for `train.py`:
 ```python